saraswatmks/saraswatmks.github.com/_posts/2020/2020-05-03-asyncio-concurrent-python-tutorial.md

     reading page 4
     reading new message 4

+Few points to note:

-`asyncio.sleep` does the same function as `yield`, suspends the execution of current task so it can do the other task.
+* `asyncio.sleep` does the same function as `yield`, suspends the execution of current task so it can do the other task.
+* `asyncio.gather` does similar to `main` function from previous task, switches between tasks.

 Let's make it more interesting.
 Let's say you also want boil some water also while doing other tasks.
 How can we do that ?
 Exactly same as above, but since boiling water would take some time, we'll modify the sleep time, show below: